-Hospital health care workers (especially nursing assistants, who do a majority of the lifting in many facilities) may develop musculoskeletal injuries such as muscle and ligament strain and tears, joint and tendon inflammation, pinched nerves, herniated discs and others from patient handling.
+Hospital health care workers, especially nursing assistants who do a majority of the lifting in many facilities, may develop musculoskeletal disorder (MSD) injuries such as:

 Good work practice includes continually identifying the most hazardous tasks and implementing engineering and work practice controls to help reduce or prevent injuries in those tasks.

 Employers must provide employees with proper assist devices and equipment to reduce excessive lifting hazards.

 The proper equipment selection depends on the specific needs of the facility, patients, staff, and management.

 Devices such as shower chairs can fit over the toilet.
 Using this device can eliminate multiple transfers, which prevents health care workers from having to lift patients several times.
 A patient can be moved to the shower chair, toileted, showered, and transferred back to the wheelchair.
 Shower stalls allow for shower chairs to be pushed in and out on level floor surfaces.

 Toilet seat risers are used on toilets to equalize the height of wheelchair and toilet seat, making it a lateral transfer rather than a lift up and back into wheelchair.